 This way of monetizing your info products combines affiliate marketing and info products.
 In this scenario, however, you are establishing your own affiliate program.

-On top of your podcast, you will need to have a system of counting affiliate sales using cookies or dedicated links or promo code.
+On top of your podcast, you will need to have a system of counting affiliate sales using cookies or dedicated links or promo codes.
 On top, you should have a basic set of marketing materials supporting your affiliates in their sales.

 21. Bundle products into a great value package

-If you, for example, have a portfolio of 10 info-products priced at $50 bucks and have a low conversion, simply make a bundle and sell them at a good discount, at around $200-$250.
+If you, for example, have a portfolio of 10 info-products priced at $50 and have a low conversion, simply make a bundle and sell them at a good discount, at around $200-$250.

 Offer this bundle when usually you have clients buying 2 or 3 of your products max.
 The bundled offer will appear like a great value, priced not that far above what they were going to pay anyway.